ALanMAttano/PrecisionUV/README.md

 A **high-contrast, ultra-readable UV grid texture** crafted for accurate unwrapping and model optimization.
 Designed for clarity at all angles and scales.
 Compatible with Rhino, Blender, Unreal Engine, Unity, Substance, and dedicated UV tools like RizomUV.

 > “A beautiful texture isn't just about surface — it's how it maps the soul of geometry.”
-> — *Inspired by the spirit of Pininfarina & German Frers*
+> — *Inspired by the spirit of working with Pininfarina and German Frers*

 ---